'We're not built around one person' - Kieran Brown on the end of his appearance record and Knights' team spirit

 Brown got the ball rolling with the first goal in a dominant 5-0 win at Hull Ice Arena, a result which kept them within two points of leaders Milton Keynes Lightning with two games in hand.

-The second-placed Knights can draw level with the Lightning if they win their Boxing Day clash at home against Telford Tigers (face-off 7.30pm).
+The second-placed Knights can draw level with the Lightning if they win their Boxing Day clash at home against Solway Sharks (face-off 7.30pm).
+Then, for their fourth game in just six days, they head to Telford on Wenesday night.

 Milton Keynes are back in action on Wednesday in part one of a back-to-back double-header against third-placed Peterborough Phantoms, who are currently four adrift of the Knights having played two games more.